-Of the total Link Upstate population, approximately 8.4% are veterans.
-There are nearly 49,184 veterans (age 18-64) living in the Link Upstate Region, which is approximately 50% of the total number (99,271) of Veterans living in the region.
+Of the total Link Upstate population 18 and above, approximately 8.4-7.8% are veterans (Source: American Community Survey, US Census Bureau 2020 5yr Estimate).
+There are nearly 49,184 94,889 veterans (age 18-64 18 and above). living in the Link Upstate Region, which is approximately 50% of the total number (99,271) of Veterans living in the region.
 It should be noted that a number of those veterans have retired and are no longer in the workforce.
 Many veterans return to civilian life and have very productive careers.
 However, some veterans need specialized assistance in learning how to transfer their military experiences into civilian skills that are needed in the workplace.
 Some veterans also wish to return to school to obtain a degree or certification to help increase their employability.
+As workforce development entities, it is very important that we stay on top of the plethora of non-profits and government entities that are serving Veterans so we can help connect Veterans to needed services.
+The SCDVA has launched a Combined Arms platform that will help Veterans connect to key services.